davidegat/AIRCBot/README.md

 ### System Requirements
 - Python 3.9 or later.
 - Internet connection for IRC and RSS feed integration.
-- LMStudio (https://lmstudio.ai/) or equivalent local/remote language model API.
-Bot is configured to use LMStudio at `http://localhost:1234/v1/chat/completions`.
+- LMStudio (https://lmstudio.ai/) or equivalent local language model API.
+- Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint.
-- Code is has comments to the lines you can customize, like defaults (nick, server, port), RSS feed address and API connection.
+- If you can't run a local LLM model, follow comments in the code to use your own external endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).

 ### Python Libraries
 Ensure the following libraries are installed and available: